MichaelBell/tt06-tinyQV/docs/info.md

 * Set clock low
 * Start clocking normally

 Based on the observed latencies from tt3p5 testing, at the target 64MHz clock a read latency of 2 or 3 is likely required.
-The maximum supported latency is 5.
+The maximum supported latency is currently 3, but should get up to 5 to have a chance at running at faster clock speeds.

+The above should all be handled by some MicroPython scripts for the RP2040 on the TT demo PC.

 Build programs using the riscv32-unknown-elf toolchain and the [tinyQV-sdk](https://github.com/MichaelBell/tinyQV-sdk), some examples are [here](https://github.com/MichaelBell/tinyQV-projects).